-Ron Adams’s large multi-panel works command attention and are like being shouted at.
-They often feature text, which is in some instances like a puzzle that is hard to work out.
+Ron Adams' large multi-panel works command attention through their use of arresting text quotations whose bold, uppercase type often fits neatly together like a puzzle.
 The works are autobiographical and formed out of personal experiences and influences.
 A large majority of the text Adams uses is borrowed from the 80s English pop band The Smiths, who played an enormous role in his life during this period.
-Adams likens Morrissey to a modern day Oscar Wilde - for Adams such important text needs not to be forgotten, and shouted to the world.
-For Installation Contemporary, Adams will exhibit the multi-panel painting Choices.

 GIRRINGUN ABORIGINAL ART CENTRE

 Clay and mixed media